raiden-network/spec/messaging.rst

 Invariants
 ^^^^^^^^^^

-- ``total_withdraw`` is strictly monotonic increasing.
+- ``total_withdraw`` is strictly monotonically increasing.
 This is required for protection against replay attacks with old withdraw proofs.

 Fields
 ^^^^^^